The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: A Distributed Algorithm

-Since we consider the regime of large enough number of users $K$, yet a finite number of antennas $r$, we have $k = O(1)$ and as a result $u_k = \Theta(\log K)$.
-In fact, since the distribution of the projected channel gain seen by a user in this decoding scheme is the exponential distribution with rate $1/2$, it can be shown that $u_k = 2(\log K - \log k)$ (we discuss the threshold value in detail in Section~\ref{sec: thr est}).
-This gives rise to the $\Theta(r \log (P\log K))$ scaling law. \end{proof} \begin{remark} It is well known that linear decorrelation is asymptotically optimal at high SNR.
-The suggested algorithms pick the users with the highest SNR, accordingly, they operate at high SNR and loose only a constant fraction of the optimal centralized scheduling scheme. \end{remark} Extensive simulations were conducted to compare the analytical bounds derived above to real world situations with a finite number of users.
-In Figure~\ref{fig:mac_sim248}, we compare the bounds on the expected capacity of the threshold-based scheduling scheme under ZF-receiver (i.e., Lemma~\ref{C ZF uniform users upper} and Lemma~\ref{C ZF uniform users lower}), to the simulation results.
+Extensive simulations were conducted to compare the analytical bounds derived above to real world situations with a finite number of users.
+The setting we explore is the following: Each block, each of the K users has a new, independent channel vector.
+As mentioned, these vectors are drawn using a Gaussian distribution.
+Our algorithm has a parameter $k$, and sets a threshold such that on average $k$ out of $K$ will exceed the threshold for each block.
+The exceeding users transmit, they are detected using ZF or MMSE, and so on.
+Now, clearly, as the channel vectors of the users where chosen at random, the resulting sum-rate under this procedure is also random.
+This is the randomness we explore.
+Specifically, in the analytical results, we give upper and lower bounds on the \emph{expected} sum-rate, and in Figures~\ref{fig:mac_sim248}-\ref{fig:mac_sim24830} we compare the bounds to simulation results, when vectors are chosen at random, users are "selected" using the algorithm, and the sum-rate is computed.
+In particular, a random channel was drawn for each user from the complex Gaussian distribution, then, a group of users were selected according to the {\scshape TB-Channel-Access} scheme, and the resulting sum-rate was calculated.
+This experiment was repeated $1000$ times, such that the average sum-rate is a good approximation for the expected sum-rate (assuming ergodicity).
+In Figure~\ref{fig:mac_sim248}, we compare the bounds on the expected achievable ergodic sum-rate of the {\scshape TB-Channel-Access} scheme under ZF-receiver (i.e., Lemma~\ref{C ZF uniform users upper} and Lemma~\ref{C ZF uniform users lower}), to the simulation results, for a different threshold values $u_k$.
 The bounds and simulation are for $K=300$ users, with $2,4$ and $8$ receiving antennas at the BS.
 The tightness of the upper bound is clearly visible.
-While the lower bound is looser, it still gives the correct behaviour as a function of the number of users passing the threshold on average, $k$.
+While the lower bound is looser, it still gives the correct behavior as a function of the number of users passing the threshold on average, $k$.
 Indeed, it is clear from the figure that a key factor affecting the system performance is the number of users passing the threshold.
 This distribution gives the graphs their Poisson-like shape.

 To see that the trend holds even for a relatively small number of users, Figure~\ref{fig:mac_sim24830} includes the same plots for $K=30$.
 Note that even for $30$ users the algorithm manages to achieve a significant rate (compared, e.g., to the one achieved with $300$ users).
 This means the essence of the multi-user diversity is exploited by the algorithm even for a relatively small number of users.
 Note, however, that as $r$ approaches $K$ then the accuracy of the bounds decreases.